justinwolfe/letters/README.md

 - **emails**: Newsletter content and metadata
 - **attachments**: File attachments and their URLs
 - **email_attachments**: Links emails to their attachments
+- **embedded_images**: Downloaded images stored as BLOBs
 - **sync_metadata**: Tracks sync status and timestamps

+### Image Storage

+Images are stored as BLOBs in the `embedded_images` table with:

+- Original URL (for reference)
+- Binary image data (PNG, JPEG, GIF, etc.)
+- MIME type
+- File size
+- Dimensions (width/height when available)
+- Download timestamp

+When exporting emails, images are converted to data URIs (`data:image/...;base64,...`) for complete portability.

 ## How It Works